-Pursuant to our distribution reinvestment plan you may elect to have the cash distributions you receive reinvested in shares of our common stock at a price of \$25.04 per share, which is equal to the estimated value per share as of December 31, 2016.
+Pursuant to our distribution reinvestment plan you may elect to have the cash distributions you receive reinvested in shares of our common stock at a price of \$23.19 per share, which is equal to the estimated NAV per share of each class of our common stock as of December 31, 2017.
 Going forward, we will offer shares to our stockholders pursuant to our distribution reinvestment plan at the most recently determined estimated value per share for such class of common stock.